ShuTingY/CS3219_OTOT_TaskD/README.md

 ### Publish to the topic

-To publish to the `events` topic, open another terminal window and type:
+To publish to the `channel` topic, open another terminal window and type:

-`bash runscript.sh  pub events`
+`bash runscript.sh pub channel`

 Then type a message and press Enter.